Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/requirements/general-requirements.md

 #### To use Scribblers:
 * The user needs to know English
 * User needs a laptop/tablet
-* User should have a kindergardner level of education
+* User should have a kindergartener level of education

 #### To make Sribblers functional:
 * We need a server to host the backend